All Episodes

 You don't even know, do you?

-And they got I have no idea.
+And they got, no, I have no idea.

-Great to have you back.
+Mark Morano, great to have you back.

-Uh what was your take on all this?
+What was your take on all this?

-The scientists are now banding together, and according to the UK Guardian, they're demanding now the power to implement policy to force the world to follow the science, in quotes.
+And according to the UK Guardian, they're demanding now the power to implement policy to force the world to follow the science in quotes.

-And this is clearly a recognition that they know there's blowback coming from America, from Europe that has had it with this green agenda, which has done nothing but bankrupt them and raise their energy costs.
+And this is clearly a recognition that they know there's blowback coming from America, from Europe that has had it with this green agenda, which has done nothing but bankrupt them and raised their energy costs.

-Well, it done nothing to reduce emissions.
+Well, it had done nothing to reduce emissions.

 It's all been a giant virtue signal.